HealthyStock

 Cefuroxime for Ear Infection

-Studies in children 3 months to 12 years of age demonstrate that a 10-day regimen of cefuroxime axetil is as effective or more effective than a 10-day regimen of cefaclor, amoxicillin, or Augmentin.
-In published studies, the overall clinical response rate to a 10-day regimen of oral cefuroxime axetil in children with AOM has ranged from 62–94%.
+Studies in children 3 months to 12 years of age demonstrate that a 10-day course of cefuroxime axetil is as effective or more effective than a 10-day course of cefaclor, amoxicillin, or Augmentin.
+The overall clinical response rate to cefuroxime axetil in children with AOM ranges from 62–94%4.

 Cefuroxime for Pharyngitis and Tonsillitis (Strep Throat)